PHARMACEUTICAL BENEFIT

 care costs in the state.

 The lawsuit was filed Dec.
-31 in state Supreme Court in New York City
+31 in state Supreme Court in

 and announced Sunday by the Organization of New York State Management